 Hi, I’m Ryne

-I am also an experienced teacher, with nearly a decade of undergraduate teaching across religious studies, philosophy, and related fields.
-In the classroom, I emphasize critical historical thinking, ethical reflection, and the relevance of religious history to contemporary social and environmental questions.
+I am also an experienced teacher, with nearly a decade of undergraduate instruction across religious studies, philosophy, ethics, and interdisciplinary humanities courses.
+In the classroom, I emphasize critical historical thinking, close reading, ethical reflection, analytical writing, and discussion-based learning.
+My teaching encourages students to engage thoughtfully with historical and contemporary questions while developing the interpretive and communication skills necessary for active civic and intellectual life.